 Jessica left a hectic finance career as a chartered accountant to share her passion for personal development – tools and concepts that help people feel more happy, healthy and fulfilled and to work out what really matters to them in life.

 Lucky to recover from a sudden, serious brain injury at just 30 years old, Niraj became obsessed with learning about health, vitality and the human brain.
-Noting that meditation and other mental wellbeing practices made him happier and more effective at work, he started Mind:Unlocked to share these learnings with others.
+Noting that meditation and other mental wellness practices made him happier and more effective at work, he started Mind:Unlocked to share these learnings with others.

 How can employees look after their mental health on a bad day?